If an OpenVPN server isn't configured yet the page will look as follows:

 Let's add a new client and configure a Mikrotik router as an OpenVPN client.

-Once added and files are downloaded, we have to upload the certificates onto the Mikrotik under Files:
+Once added and files are downloaded, we have to upload the certificates to the Mikrotik under Files:

 Once the files are uploaded to the Mikrotik, we have to import these certificates under System - Certificates:

-More detailed information on how to import certificates can be found on the following page:
+More detailed information on how to import certificates can be found here: Mikrotik wiki

 After all certificates are imported, let's create an OpenVPN client interface: